How Did the Apostles Die?

 En conclusion, comment les apôtres sont-ils morts ?

 La question « Comment les apôtres sont-ils morts ? » est comme vous pouvez le lire pas facile de répondre.
 Les récits de la mort de certains des apôtres sont considérés comme l'histoire de l'Église et ne sont pas débattus.
 Les récits de la mort d'autres apôtres sont contradictoires, alors la façon dont ces apôtres sont morts peut être discutable.
 Ce qui n'est pas douteux, c'est l'amour que ces hommes avaient pour Jésus et leur dévouement à prêcher sa parole.

 Was Peter crucified upside down?

-Yes, according to Catholic tradition, Saint-Pierre was crucified upside down.
+Yes, according to Catholic tradition, St. Peter was crucified upside down.
 The reason for this is that he requested to be crucified in this way, as he felt unworthy to die in the same manner as his Lord and Savior, Jesus Christ.
 This story is recounted in the apocryphal Acts of Peter, which records that when Peter was brought before Pontius Pilate to be condemned, he requested that he be crucified upside down.
-Pilate agreed to this request, and so Peter was executed in this way.
+Pilate agreed to this request, so Peter was executed this way.

 Who was the first apostle to die?